CheilaDaSilva/Data-Analysis-Small-Projects/covid data exploration with SQL/README.md

 Date range: 01 Jan 2020 - 30 Nov 2022

 - Dataset was slipt into two separate datasets (covid deaths and covid vaccinations) to practice joins in SQL and other more complex queries.
-Some columns from orignal source have been exluded, keeping only the main columns used in this project.
+Some columns from original source have been excluded, keeping only the main columns used in this project.